 '''

-incs = barincs,

-localincs = barlocalincs,

-resources = barresources,

-misc = barmisc,

-buildtarget = buildtarget,

-variant = 'Release')
+variant='Release')

 '''

-Starting with version 2.4 of SCons it's also possible to specify the optional argument DebugSettings, which creates files for debugging under Visual Studio:
+Starting with version 2.4 of SCons it is also possible to specify the optional argument DebugSettings, which creates files for debugging under Visual Studio:

 DebugSettings

 A dictionary of debug settings that get written to the .vcproj.user or the .vcxproj.user file, depending on the version installed.
 As it is done for cmdargs (see above), you can specify a DebugSettings dictionary per variant.
 If you give only one, it will be propagated to all variants.